jtempest/float_eq-rs/README.md

 See the [API documentation] for a long form introduction to the different kinds of checks, their uses and limitations.
 Comparison of new types is supported by implementing the `FloatEq` trait.
-Asserts may be supported by also implementing the `FloatDiff` and `FloatEqDebug` traits, which provide additional debugging context info.
+Asserts may be supported by implementing the `FloatDiff` and `FloatEqDebug` traits as well, which provide additional context when debugging.

 ## Optional Features